VirtoCommerce/vc-samples/External.CustomerReviewsModule/README.md

-# Customer Reviews Module RESTfull
+# Customer Reviews Module RESTful
-From a functional point of view, the module is similar to the CustomerReviews module.
-The main purpose what for this module is created is to show the RESTfull approach best practices implementation.
-In the CustomerReviews module implemented following API:
+Functionally, this module is similar to the original CustomerReviews module.
+The main goal, which is to show the introduction of the best RESTful practices.
+The CustomerReviews module implements the following API:

-* <b>POST</b> api/customerReviews/search - Return product Customer review search results
+* <b>POST</b> api/customerReviews/search - returns the search result of Customer Reviews;
-* <b>POST</b> api/customerReviews - Create new or update existing customer review
+* <b>POST</b> api/customerReviews - creates a new or updates existing Customer Review;
-* <b>DELETE</b> api/customerReviews - Customer Reviews by IDs
+* <b>DELETE</b> api/customerReviews - deletes Customer Reviews by Id.

-New module implement APIs in this way:
+The new module implements the API as follows:
-* <b>POST</b> api/customerReviews/search Return product Customer review search results
+* <b>POST</b> api/customerReviews/search - returns the search result of Customer Reviews;
-* <b>POST</b> api/customerReviews Create new review
+* <b>POST</b> api/customerReviews - creates a new Customer Review;
-* <b>GET</b> api/customerReviews/{id} Get Customer Review by id
+* <b>GET</b> api/customerReviews/{id} - returns Customer Review by Id;
-* <b>PUT</b> api/customerReviews/{id} Update existing customer review
+* <b>PUT</b> api/customerReviews/{id} - updates an existing Customer Review;
-* <b>DELETE</b> api/customerReviews/{id} Delete Customer Reviews by Id
+* <b>DELETE</b> api/customerReviews/{id} - deletes Customer Review by Id.

-The new module may be used as an example of the correct implementation of the API.
+The new module can be used as an example of the correct implementation of the API.

-#### Why we should use RESTful API?
+#### Why should we use RESTful API?
-RESTfull approach is no fixed API above and beyond what REST itself defines.
-The client needs only know the initial URI, and subsequently chooses from server-supplied choices to navigate or perform actions.
-It allows for rapid evolution of servers and allows a number of applications to interact freely on an ad hoc basis (e.g. the whole Internet).
-A REST is a valid design choice when evolution and scalability is more important.
+RESTful approach does not have strict implementation rules, it defines a set of constraints.
+The client only needs to know the initial URI, and subsequently it chooses from the parameters provided by the server to navigate or perform actions.
+This approach enables rapid evolution of servers and allows a number of applications to interact freely on an ad hoc basis (e.g. the whole Internet).
+A REST is a valid design choice when evolution and scalability are important.
+For more information, https://en.wikipedia.org/wiki/Representational_state_transfer

-#### Read more about RESTfull best practice
+#### Learn more about RESTful best practices:
 * https://code-maze.com/top-rest-api-best-practices/
 * https://github.com/WhiteHouse/api-standards